Registering to vote

-- Register to vote as an ordinary voter at your home address using the Register to vote application form [134kb]; or
+- Apply to register to vote online as an ordinary voter by visiting the Register to vote - GOV.UK website

 If you are a crown servant or an employee of the British Council, you can apply through your department, which will then pass your details onto us.
-You can also apply online on the Electoral Commission's About my vote.
+You can also apply online on the Electoral Commission's About my vote website.

 For more information, please see the About my vote - Frequently asked questions web pages.